Cuenca, Spain

-Cuenca ([ˈkweŋka]) is a city and municipality of Spain located in the autonomous community of Castilla–La Mancha.
-It is the capital of the province of Cuenca.
+Cuenca ([ˈkweŋka]) is a city and municipality of Spain located in the autonomous community of Castilla–La Mancha and the capital of the province of Cuenca.

+The primitive urban core developed on a narrow escarpment caged between the Júcar and the Huécar rivers, on the western fringes of the Iberian System mountains.
+It was probably founded towards the 10th century CE, becoming a stronghold of the Arabised Berber lineage of the Banū Zennum, featuring a fortress, Qal'at Kūnka, which was conquered for the Kingdom of Castile in 1177.
+In the early modern period, the city boasted of a thriving textile and tapestry industry.

 Etymology

 Its name may derive from the Latin conca meaning "river basin", referring to the gorge of the rivers Júcar and Huécar.
 It may also be derived from the now-ruined Arab castle, Kunka.
 Other alternative original names have been suggested, including "Anitorgis", "Sucro" or "Concava".
 The city of Cuenca is also known as the "Eagle's Nest" because of its precarious position on the edge of a gorge.

 History

 When the Iberian peninsula was part of the Roman Empire, there were several important settlements in the province, such as Segobriga, Ercavica and Gran Valeria.
 However, the place where Cuenca is located today was uninhabited at that time.

 When the Muslims captured the area in 714, they soon realized the value of this strategic location and they built a fortress (called Kunka) between two gorges dug between the Júcar and Huécar rivers, surrounded by a 1 km-long wall.
 Cuenca's economy soon became dominated by agriculture and textile manufacturing, enjoying growing prosperity.

 In the early 11th century, the Caliphate of Córdoba broke into several rump states (taifas).
 Cuenca was ruled by the taifa of Toledo—possibly the largest one—whose jurisdiction roughly spanned across the bulk of the Middle March of Al-Andalus.
 In 1076, Cuenca was besieged by Sancho Ramírez of Aragon, who failed to conquer the place.
 In 1080 King Yahya al-Qadir of Toledo lost his taifa, and his vizier signed in Cuenca a treaty with Alfonso VI of León and Castile by which he ceded him some fortresses in exchange for military help.